Free dental care in this day and age might seem like a pipe dream, but it’s still available if you know where to look.

 - If you need dental treatment that is complicated, it might not be suitable for training purposes, so you are unlikely to be able to get it free

 - Student clinics usually require that you’re not registered with another dentist

 On the plus side, clinics used for training students are usually situated close to the university buildings, so they tend to be in central, easy-to-access locations.

-Unfortunately, there is only a handful of universities that offer dentistry as a degree, but if you live near Glasgow, King’s College London, Leeds, Liverpool, Newcastle, Sheffield, Southend or the Peninsula Dental School in Devon, you could be in luck.
+There is only a handful of universities that offer dentistry as a degree, but if you live near to, or can easily reach, Glasgow, King’s College London, Leeds, Liverpool, Newcastle, Sheffield, Southend or the Peninsula Dental School in Devon, you could be in luck.

 Here are some need-to-know details for each institution: